Act 1: Eternal Sunshine (The Pledge): Music and composition

-Act 1: Eternal Sunshine (The Pledge) is a hip hop record.
+Act I: Eternal Sunshine (The Pledge) is a hip hop record.
 Built on samples from Jon Brion's Eternal Sunshine of the Spotless Mind film score, the mixtape contains no drums.
 The sampled score was described as a "dreamlike melancholy" by Adam Isaac Itkoff of Okayplayer and includes pianos.
 The score samples several films, including 1971 American film Willy Wonka & the Chocolate Factory.
 Sweeney Kovar of The Boombox described the final movement as the only part of Brion's score "that can be described as optimistic or otherwise cheerful.".
 New York Post's Rob Bailey-Millado characterized Jay Electronica's rapping as trippy.

 Themes and lyrics

-Sweeney Kovar of The Boombox described Act 1: Eternal Sunshine (The Pledge) as "a dissection of society through a hip-hop lens".
+Sweeney Kovar of The Boombox described Act I: Eternal Sunshine (The Pledge) as "a dissection of society through a hip-hop lens".
 In the mixtape, Jay Electronica references Islam, which became consistent with his discography.
 The mixtape's opening is a spoken word piece performed by American singer-songwriter Erykah Badu and American producer Just Blaze.
 Badu describes her first encounter with Jay Electronica and Just Blaze describes the nature of the mixtape.
 Jay Electronica does not appear on the mixtape until six minutes in.

-On the second movement "Eternal Sunshine", he frames Act 1 by setting his role as a metaphysician.
+On the second movement "Eternal Sunshine", he frames Act I by setting his role as a metaphysician.
 He proclaims his genre to be "God-hop" and denounces traditional hip-hop, but admits that its rewards are tempting.
 The third movement, "…Because He Broke the Rules", begins with a Willy Wonka sample where the title character yells at a boy for stealing Fizzy Lifting Drinks, thus preventing the boy from receiving his prize.
 This sample serves as a metaphor for the high demands that a romantic relationship can impose on each person as Jay Electronica raps about being emotionally broken and lonely.
 He evokes the duality of good and evil with the left-and-right sides of his brain.

 On the fourth movement "Voodoo Man", the title character has three different incarnations for each verse.
 In the first incarnation, the Voodoo Man is a rapper "who can turn nothing into something."
 In the second incarnation, the Voodoo Man becomes the "Asiatic Black Man of East Asia", derived from Nation of Islam theology, who uses an unidentified flying object to travel to New Orleans, Japan, and Tepoztlán.
 The final incarnation is the same Voodoo Man but with no regard for humanity.
 He compares colonialism to modern hip-hop.
 Jay Electronica also praises Elijah Muhammad, former leader of the Nation of Islam.
 The fifth and final movement, "FYI", opens with a sampled speech from Muhammad.
 Jay Electronica reflects on man's relatively short time on Earth and contrasts a rapper's obsession with jewelry to the larger-scale declassification of UFO files by CNES.
 "Lucifer" is described as the condition that humankind battles with.